NickCH-K/CVRoller/README.md

 * Currently has heavy reliance on layout file ending lines with `\n`.
 Be more flexible
 * Add Word-out
 * Put in way of locating layout file other than the placeholder hardcoding.
-* Figure out way to allow tables more easily (tables currently work but you have to very oddly stick the table header row in the format option).
-Note this follows from the markdown package's markdown parser requiring a table header.
+* Figure out way to allow tables without headers.
+This should be possible through pandoc with the simple_tables or multiline_tables options but this hasn't been tried yet.
 * Figure out the escaping on `##format` arguments in non-moderncv PDF themes.

 Medium/Far Term Fixes and Features to Come